 The Department of Health (DH) has recently received notification of a confirmed case of aconitum alkaloid poisoning from the Hospital Authority (HA).
-Without Chinese medicine practitioner (CMP)'s consultation, the patient purchased Chinese medicines in a licensed Chinese herbal medicines (Chm) retailer and consumed the herbal broth according to a prescription previously issued by a CMP.
-The patient developed symptoms including tongue and limbs numbness, vomiting, breathing difficulty and chest discomfort after consumption of the Chm.
+Without Chinese medicine practitioner (CMP)'s consultation, the patient purchased Chinese herbal medicines (Chm) in mainland China and consumed the herbal broth.
+The patient developed symptoms including dizziness, shortness of breath, lips and limbs numbness after consumption of the Chm.
 Then the patient was admitted to a public hospital for treatment and was subsequently discharged.
-Laboratory results from HA showed aconitum alkaloids in the patient's urine and herbal remnant samples.
-Field investigation did not identify gross contamination of related Chinese medicines with aconitum alkaloid.
-The suspected contributing factors for this poisoning event are inadequate decoction as well as consumption of overdose processed Radix Aconiti Kusnezoffii.
+Laboratory results from HA showed aconitum alkaloids in the patient's urine.
+The suspected contributing factors for this poisoning event are consumption of Chinese medicines without instruction of CMP, inadequate decoction as well as consumption of overdose processed Radix Aconiti Kusnezoffii.